 I'm a Postdoc at Max Planck Institute for Software Systems (MPI-SWS), hosted by Rupak Majumdar.
-My research interests lie in compuatational game theory and social choice, or more generally speaking, in the areas of multi-agent systems and artificial intelligence.
-My work also has many connections with microeconomics and operation research.
-The main task of my research is to find optimal strategies — through algorithm design — to play with intelligent agents in real-world scenarios with all sorts of complexities.
+My research interests lie in computational game theory, multi-agent systems, and artificial intelligence.
+My work also has many connections with microeconomics and operations research.
+The main task of my research is to find ways to compute optimal strategies to play with intelligent agents, in real-world scenarios with all sorts of complexities.
 I'm broadly interested in algorithmic problems arising from such strategic interactions.

 Prior to MPI, I obtained by DPhil (PhD) degree from the University of Oxford, where I was supervised by Edith Elkind and Michael Wooldridge.
 Even before that, I worked as a research associate in Nanyang Technological University in Singapore.
 I obtained my master's degree at the University of Chinese Academy of Sciences & the Institute of Computing Technology, CAS, where I was supervised by Bo An; and my bachelor's degree at East China Normal University.